 During the winter his preparation includes going to dance class at his local gym to learn the latest dance moves and chat with the girls in class so he can stay hip with “cool” moves and lingo.
 His secondary occupation of driving a school bus and substitute teaching provides endless opportunities to gather material.
 Sosebee says that everything in life, he sees with humor.
 “It can be something as normal as a lady in the grocery store pushing her cart, and my mind sees that and is already trying to turn it into something funny before I even realize it.
 I try to see the humor in life in everything I do and then somehow put a western-type spin on it,” says Sosebee.

 This native Arkansas rancher could have taken several routes in his life.
 He had the talent and opportunity to play collegiate football and professional martial arts.
 He was also a successful bareback rider winning the International Professional Rodeo Association (IPRA) Rookie of the Year title in 1991 and the IPRA Word Championship in bareback riding in 1993.
 While Sosebee was always a boisterous prankster of sorts, it was just by chance that the career of a rodeo entertainer fell into his lap at a three-night rodeo in 1997.
 Now what was once fun’n around has led into a lucrative career .
 Cody has been nominated over 13 times for PRCA Clown of the Year and PRCA Comedy Act of the Year.
 In 2017, Cody Sosebee was selected as the barrelman at the Wrangler National Finals Rodeo and in 2018, was awarded as the PRCA Comedy Act of the Year.

-Sosebee will entertain the fans all three nights at the Dinosaur Roundup Rodeo, thanks to our sponsor:
+Sosebee will entertain the fans all four nights at the Dinosaur Roundup Rodeo, thanks to our sponsor: